Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.76*90* 102.50966799187796+20* 102.50966799187796+2500)*8= $106518.15

-A321 is the best flight
+A321 is the most suitable flight.

 ## Task2
 Goal: recreate a jet stream that could benefit the flight route the most